abhmishr1/HIP/docs/how-to/stream_ordered_allocator.rst

         return 0;
     }

-To import a memory pool pointer from a shareable handle, which could be a file descriptor or a handle obtained from another process, use ``hipMemPoolImportFromShareableHandle()``.
-This function allows you to restore a memory pool pointer exported using ``hipMemPoolExportPointer()`` or a similar mechanism.
+To import and restore a memory pool pointer from a shareable handle, which could be a file descriptor or a handle obtained from another process, use ``hipMemPoolImportFromShareableHandle()``.
 The exported shareable handle data contains information about the memory pool, including its size, location, and other relevant details.
 Importing the handle provides a valid memory pointer to the same memory, which allows you to share memory across different contexts.

 .. code-block:: cpp